Choose the Best Printing Method For Your Book.

 Quantity, Quality, and Distribution:

 Quantity is a top-determining factor to choose one process over the other.
 Because it is difficult for first-time authors and publishers to know how many books to print, many choose printing-on-demand over traditional offset printing.
 Since printing-on-demand is similar to a high-end copier and uses toner instead of plates, the setup and initial investment for printing a book are minimal.
 You can order as few as you need, and the book price stays the same, excluding shipping and handling.
-Since you do not have to spend a lot of money upfront, you are less exposed to the risk of over-ordering, and there is no need to have space to store an inventory of books.
+Since you do not have to spend a lot of money upfront, you are less exposed to over-ordering risk, and there is no need to have space to store an inventory of books.

 If you are printing an art book, an oversized book, or a book with special paper, print-on-demand will most likely not offer the print quality or options you need.
 But now, basic black-and-white print books are almost indistinguishable between the two platforms.
 And if you can work within the print-on-demand page limitations, you can still design an attractive color print-on-demand book.